Can a dirty litter box make you sick? Yes, living with a dirty litter box can lead to a host of unpleasant illnesses such as these:

 Parasites make their home in cat excrement.
 Roundworms, for instance, can pass from cat poop to humans, causing their new host to experience diarrhea, coughing, weight loss, nausea, and more.
 If you suspect your cat has roundworms, make an appointment with the vet right away, and be extra careful when cleaning out the box.

 Your cat is the one actually staying inside the litter box long enough to conduct business, so it's no surprise that she's likely going to be the first one to get sick.
 Dirty litter boxes can cause kidney, bladder, and urinary tract diseases in cats.
 When a kitty squats over a pile of feces, bacteria can travel up the urethra, wreaking havoc all along the way.
-And since UTIs are often asymptomatic in cats, your kitty could be sick a long time before you know it and get treatment for her.
+And since UTIs are often asymptomatic in cats, your kitty could be sick a long time before you know to get treatment for her.

 Have you ever visited a public restroom so nasty that just the idea of parking your bare behind on the toilet seat grossed you out?
 Then you know how your cat feels when he steps inside an unclean litter box.